 The Rs.
 107.5 crore project, built and managed by the Kerala State Electricity Board (KSEB), was commissioned by the then Prime minister of India, Indira Gandhi in 1976.
 It took 220 lakh man days to complete the project.History

 The idea of a hydroelectric project over the Periyar River occurred to W H John, the then superintendent of Malankara Estate.
 John, in an article published in Malayala Manorama daily in 1935, detailed the prospects of such a project.

 Kuravan and Kurathi hills, the core area of the project, were introduced to John by Chemban Kolumban, a member of the local Oorali tribe.
 Kolumban with his wide knowledge of the forest later became an accomplice of the engineers who came for site inspection.
-As a token of appreciation there stands a memorial to Kolumban on the dam site.
+As a token of appreciation for Kolumban’s services, the KSEB later allowed a monthly pension of Rs.
+40 to Kolumban.
+There also stands a memorial to Kolumban on the dam site.